Feb. 26, 2014 at 11:03 AM ET

 Medicine ball slam

-Raise the implement to slam overhead and simultaneously hinge your hips backwards (think: close a door behind you with your bottom), while slamming the implement to the ground.
+Raise the implement overhead and simultaneously hinge your hips backwards (think: close a door behind you with your bottom), while slamming the implement to the ground.
 Be sure to maintain your grip on the implement, so you can immediately go right into your next repetition.
-This exercise is best done in intervals, e.g. 30 second of slams, followed by 15-60 seconds of rest, repeated several times over -- or as a single set the next time your computer freezes up on you!
+This exercise is best done in intervals, e.g. 30 second of slams, followed by 15-60 seconds of rest, repeated several times over — or as a single set the next time your computer freezes up on you!

-The box squat may be the most effective tool to not only teach yourself how to squat correctly, but to continue to train the movement (if it's appropriate for power lifters performing 800 pound squats, it's not "too easy" for you!).
-Set up in front of a chair, step, or stool (your "box") that is just below knee height, with the feet just outside hip width, and the toes slightly turned out.
+The box squat may be the most effective tool to not only teach yourself how to squat correctly, but to also continue to train the movement (if it's appropriate for power lifters performing 800-pound squats, it's not "too easy" for you!).
+Set up in front of a chair, step, or stool (your "box") that is just below knee height, with feet just outside hip width, and the toes slightly turned out.
 Cross the arms by placing your hands on opposite shoulders, with the elbows pointed up high.
 Initiate the movement not by sitting down, but by sitting back — just as you would on the toilet...silly, but it will help you lock in perfect form.
 Come to a complete stop on the chair or step, then return to standing.
 Be sure that your knees do not collapse inward at any point in time during the movement.
 There is high variability in the number of sets and reps you can do, but I would suggest beginners start with 2-4 sets of 10-15 reps, taking 45-120 seconds rest between sets.